unknownpvp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Danny Vu is a Computer Science student at the University of Texas at Arlington.
-He is interested in data mining and will graduate in May 2020
+Recent graduate with a Bachelor of Science in Computer Science at the University of Texas at Arlington.
+Seeking full-time opportunities in Web Development.